bootgly/bootgly/README.md

 > [!WARNING]
 > 🚧 DO NOT USE IT IN PRODUCTION ENVIRONMENTS. 🚧
 >
 > Bootgly is in beta testing.
-A stable release is planned for December 2023.
+A major version (1.0) is soon to release.
 >
 > [Documentation is under construction][PROJECT_DOCS].